Sustainable Community Planning

 Review of the NAHB Impact Model for House Building, October 2012, by Fodor & Associates, 30 pages.
 This review examines the National Association of Home Builders' impact model for house construction to determine why it shows such positive fiscal impacts in spite of evidence that residential development tends to have a negative fiscal impact on local governments.
 PDF Copy

-The Myth of Smart Growth, August 2012, commentary by Eben Fodor, 13 pages.
+Why Smart Growth Won't Save Us, August 2012, commentary by Eben Fodor, 13 pages.
 This is a critique of the menu of otherwise sensible urban planning tools known as "smart growth" that is often presented as the solution to growth-related problems.
 PDF Copy

 Relationship Between Growth and Prosperity in the 100 Largest U.S. Metropolitan Areas, by Eben Fodor, Economic Development Quarterly, Volume 26, Issue 3, August 2012, p.
 220 - 230.
 Available here: http://edq.sagepub.com/content/26/3/220.
 This research paper is a statistical analysis examining the relationship between US Census population growth rates and federal employment, income and poverty data in metro areas representing 66% of the total US population.
 An earlier version of the study containing the same data and findings, but lacking a full literature review, is provided here: PDF copy (19 pages).